anna-roo/bots/README.md

 Explanation of the Unit Test Script

 1. Importing Libraries:
-unittest for writing the tests. patch and MagicMock from unittest.mock for mocking external dependencies. pandas and numpy for data manipulation and testing.
+    - unittest for writing the tests.
+    - patch and MagicMock from unittest.mock for mocking external dependencies. pandas and numpy for data manipulation and testing.
-Functions from the trading bot script (fetch_ohlcv, moving_average, trading_strategy, execute_trade).
+    - functions from the trading bot script (fetch_ohlcv, moving_average, trading_strategy, execute_trade).
 2. Test Class:
 TestTradingBot is the main test class inheriting from unittest.TestCase.
 3. Test Methods: